In Europe and the United States, hedge funds are private investment organizations.

 History of Hedge Funds

-Hedge funds generally provided very high returns to the investors even during the periods of falling share prices, though there have been some cases of huge losses and there have been some frauds too.
-These types of investments are suitable for people who are ready to take risks with a huge amount of money.
+Hedge funds generally provided very high returns to the investors even during the falling share prices, though there have been some cases of enormous losses, and there have been some frauds.
+These types of investments are suitable for people ready to take risks with a considerable amount of money.